teodorpatras/SideMenuController/README.md

 <a name="customisation"> Customisation </a>
 --------------
 In order to customise the `SideMenuController` appearance and behaviour, you can play with the `SideMenuController .Preferences` structure.
-It is split into two sub structures:
+It is split into three sub structures:

-* ```Drawing``` - encapsulates customisable properties specifying how ```SideMenuController``` will adjust its layout, positioning on screen.
+* ```Drawing``` - encapsulates custom attributes specifying how ```SideMenuController``` will adjust its layout, positioning on screen.
-* ```Animating``` - encapsulates customisable properties specifying which animations will be used for different components.
+* ```Animating``` - encapsulates custom attributes specifying which animations will be used for different components.
+* ```Interaction``` - encapsulates custom attributes specifying how the user is allowed to interract with the side panel

 | `Drawing` attribute   |      Description      |